Sorry, you need to enable JavaScript to visit this website.

 Remember, the money you borrow could miss out on potential growth.
 That’s why it’s generally not a good idea to take a loan for discretionary purchases and to do so only when you’re confident you can pay it back quickly.

-The bottom line on early withdrawals
+The bottom line

-Taking money out of retirement savings should be a last resort.
+Taking money out of retirement savings before retirement should be a last resort.
 Even if you avoid penalties, you still face ordinary income tax — as well as the possibility that your retirement savings won’t recover enough to maintain your standard of living in retirement.

-There are other options you may want to consider first: reducing your spending, taking advantage of government programs such as unemployment insurance, taking a home equity loan, refinancing, or negotiating different payment terms with lenders and landlords.
+There are other options you may want to consider first: Reducing your spending, taking advantage of government programs such as unemployment insurance, taking a home equity loan, refinancing, or negotiating different payment terms with lenders and landlords.

 The content contained in this blog post is intended for general informational purposes only and is not meant to constitute legal, tax, accounting or investment advice.
 You should consult a qualified legal or tax professional regarding your specific situation.
 No part of this blog, nor the links contained therein is a solicitation or offer to sell securities.
 Compensation for freelance contributions not to exceed $1,250.
 Third party data is obtained from sources believed to be reliable; however, Empower cannot guarantee the accuracy, timeliness, completeness or fitness of this data for any particular purpose.
 Third party links are provided solely as a convenience and do not imply an affiliation, endorsement or approval by Empower of the contents on such third party websites.
 Certain sections of this blog may contain forward-looking statements that are based on our reasonable expectations, estimates, projections and assumptions.
 Past performance is not a guarantee of future return, nor is it indicative of future performance.
 Investing involves risk.
 The value of your investment will fluctuate and you may lose money.
 Advisory services are provided for a fee by either Personal Capital Advisors Corporation ("PCAC") or Empower Advisory Group, LLC (“EAG”) depending on your specific investment advisory services agreement.
 Both PCAC and EAG are registered investment advisers with the Securities and Exchange Commission (“SEC”) and subsidiaries of Empower Annuity Insurance Company of America.
 Registration does not imply a certain level of skill or training. © 2023 Empower Annuity Insurance Company of America.
 All rights reserved.
 “EMPOWER” and all associated logos, and product names are trademarks of Empower Annuity Insurance Company of America.